 The Arabic Minor in Arabic Studies is designed for students interested in developing an expertise in the Arab World as a complement to their disciplinary major.
 Students who receive an Arabic Studies Minor will have a basic ability to use Standard Arabic as an informed understanding of the issues pertinent to the Arab world and knowledge of Arabic culture and language.
-For more information about our minor and its requirements, click on the Summer 2017 brochure or Fall 2017 brochurefor more information.
+For more information about our minor and its requirements, click on the Fall 2017 brochure for more information.

 Regardless of whether or not students choose to complete our Minor in Arabic Studies there are numerous classes from which students of Arabic can benefit in over six different UIUC departments.
 Students of Arabic who take classes which examine the Arab World from anthropological, political science and religious studies frameworks will gain a unique perspective of the context in which Arabic is spoken that extends far beyond the classroom.

 Use the tabs below to explore the many courses about the Arab World that are offered across various departments.

 If you are looking for an opportunity to learn or drastically improve your Arabic language skills over the summer consider joining us for the Summer Institute for Languages of the Muslim World hosted on UIUC campus.
 For more information visit silmw.linguistics.illinois.edu